 SOCIETY GUIDELINE LINKS — Links to society and government-sponsored guidelines from selected countries and regions around the world are provided separately.
 (See "Society guideline links: Allergen immunotherapy for the treatment of respiratory allergy".)

 ●Sublingual immunotherapy (SLIT) involves the application of allergen to the sublingual tissue.
 There are two forms of SLIT with inhalant allergens that have been widely studied: dissolvable sublingual tablets (SLIT-tablet) and sublingual allergen extracts (SLIT-drops).
 The most consistent results have been obtained with SLIT-tablet formulations.
 (See 'Delivery systems' above.)

 ●SLIT has been used in Europe and some other countries for decades for the treatment of allergic rhinoconjunctivitis.
-The first sublingual products, a five-grass pollen tablet, a single grass pollen tablet, and a short ragweed pollen tablet, became available in the United States in 2014 (table 1).
+In the United States, a 5-grass pollen tablet, a single grass pollen tablet, a short ragweed pollen sublingual tablet, and a house dust mite tablet are available (table 1).
 (See 'Availability' above.)

 ●SLIT is self-administered by patients (or their caregivers) at home, although the initial dose is usually given under medical supervision.
 A significant percentage of patients experience local application site reactions (eg, oral pruritus, throat irritation, tongue swelling), but systemic allergic reactions are markedly fewer as compared with subcutaneous immunotherapy (SCIT).
 Local reactions subside in many patients within a few days to a week.
 (See 'Administration' above.)